Taming-the-BEAST/blotter/forms/_posts/2025-03-17-Taming-the-BEAST-Beijing.md

         id="interests"
         name="interests"
         rows=10
+        maxlength=3000
         required
       ></textarea>
       <p class="fs-description">
-        Please tell us who you are and give a short description of the research you do.
+        Please tell us who you are and give a short description of the research you do (maximum 3000 characters including spaces).
       </p>
     </div>
     <div class="fs-field">